Sterile Water for Injection

 Sterile Water for Injection Dosage and Administration

-Following suitable admixture of prescribed drugs, the dosage is usually dependent upon the age, weight and clinical condition of the patient as well as laboratory determinations.
-See directions accompanying drugs.
+Following suitable admixture of prescribed additive, the dose is usually dependent upon the age, weight and clinical condition of the patient.

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.
-Use of a final filter is recommended during administration of all parenteral solutions where possible.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+(See PRECAUTIONS).

 How is Sterile Water for Injection Supplied

 Sterile Water for Injection, USP is supplied in a single-dose 1000 mL flexible plastic container (NDC 0409-7990-09).